Two individuals in white lab coats engaged in discussion, one holding a clipboard and pen while the other listens attentively.

 Even for the patients who do benefit from precision medicine, it’s rare for cancer to be eradicated.
 Cancer almost always returns as tumor cells learn to adapt to the therapy and evade its effects — a phenomenon known as treatment resistance.

-Through our deep understanding of cancer biology and decades of experience in precision oncology, we are revealing the underlying causes of treatment resistance.
-This enables us to design smart combination regimens with other cancer therapies to target tumors from multiple directions, improving the likelihood of long-term clinical benefit.
+Through our deep understanding of cancer biology and decades of experience in precision oncology, we are studying the underlying causes of treatment resistance.
+This enables us to design smart combination regimens with other cancer therapies to target tumors from multiple directions, with the goal of improving long-term clinical benefit.

 NOVEL BIOMARKERS AND PATIENT SELECTION STRATEGIES

-A vitally important piece of the precision medicine puzzle is our work discovering novel biomarkers — such as proteins, genes or other molecules — that indicate a patient is likely to benefit from a given treatment.
-Working with our clinical, laboratory and molecular pathology partners, we integrate biomarker testing into our clinical trials for patient selection and to discover novel biomarkers that may expand the number of patients who benefit from treatment.
-This clinical data and translational research pave the way to more efficient trials and improved patient outcomes.
+A vitally important piece of the precision medicine puzzle is our work discovering novel biomarkers — such as proteins, genes or other molecules — that indicate whether a patient may benefit from a given treatment.
+Working with our clinical, laboratory and molecular pathology partners, we integrate biomarker testing into our clinical trials for patient selection and to discover novel biomarkers that may expand the number of patients who may benefit from treatment.
+This clinical data and translational research have the potential to pave the way to more efficient trials and improved patient outcomes.

-At Kura, we are leading the next era of precision medicine — an era that delivers on the critical need to anticipate and circumvent common mechanisms of treatment resistance and extends the past decade of success in targeted medicines to broader patient populations.
+At Kura, we are leading the next era of precision medicine — an era that aims to deliver on the critical need to anticipate and circumvent common mechanisms of treatment resistance and extends the past decade of success in targeted medicines to broader patient populations.